samuelcrane/ippc-tpdp-cnenuphar/src/dp_conotrachelus_nenuphar.md

 Adults: Adults can be found by visual inspection of any plant part, including flowers, leaves, branches, and trunks.
 Adults are well camouflaged and will tend to appear as a small piece of bark.
 Plum curculio exhibit thanatosis, or tonic immobility, when disturbed.
 Collection in the field is done by jarring or disturbing the medium on which the adults are found (branches and trunks) over a white sheet, followed by visual inspection for immobile adults.
 Immobile adults fold their legs under their body and bend the rostrum under the prothorax, and appear as an oblong shape.

 ![An adult plum curculio exhibiting mimicry via tonic immobility](assets/img/4326932644_df78d1dacf_b.jpg)

-## Similar signs due to other insect sources:
-TBD

 # Identification
 Identification of _Conotrachelus nenuphar_ by morphological examination is restricted to adult specimens because there are no adequate keys for the identification of eggs, larvae or pupae.
 A guide to identification of adult plum curculio is given below.